vramework/vramework-website/content/run.md

 ## Binary

 The last thing we can do is package up express into a binary.
-I didn't have the need to do that yet, but it would mostly just be nexe ontop of express and if theres enough demand for it can be done relatively easy.
+I didn't need to do that yet, but it would mostly just be nexe on top of express and if there's enough demand for it can be done relatively easy.